 Because the licenses are irrevocable, it is very important to carefully consider the options before deciding to use a CC license on a work.

 The six Creative Commons licenses provide a range of options for creators who want to share their work with the public while still retaining copyright.
+Creators can determine if they want the public to adapt their works, and if so, on what terms.
 The best way to decide which license is appropriate for you is to think about why you want to share and how you hope others will use your work.

 For example, here are a few questions to consider: